fneum/data-science-for-esm/data-science-for-esm/BYOC/01_Intro.md

 <!-- > **Note:** *This serves only as a reference, as the the full explanation is below.* -->

 By following these instructions, one is able to create a course website, alike this one, with a purpose made content, quickly and with ease.
 Albeit, there are two or three things to keep in mind when doing so.
-Follow the steps elaborated in the following sections:
+Follow the steps elaborated in the {ref}`following sections <foo>`:

 <!-- These are specified in the following text: -->
 <!-- > TOC: